heiEzekiel/Learning-Journey-Planning-System/README.md

 # Credits

-Special shoutout to Prof. Swavek, Instructor Kong Ming and Boris for the guidance.
+Special shoutout to Prof. Swavek, Instructor Kong Ming and TA Boris for the guidance.